raspberrypilearning/remote-control-buggy/en/step_5.md

 [[[rpi-gpio-wiring-a-button]]]

-- Here's one way that you could wire up your buttons, including a common ground rail to avoid using too many wires.
+- Here's one way that you could wire up your buttons, including a common ground rail to avoid using too many wires:

 	![wiring](images/button_controller.png)
 --- /task ---